 - Get legal advice

 Even if your separation is friendly and amicable, it is still important to make sure you are fully informed of your rights before you make any decisions which may have a big impact on you and your children

-At PD Law we offer obligation free initial family law consults for only $175 plus GST so, even if your legal matter goes no further than that first meeting, you can still have the opportunity to speak to an experienced family lawyer to know where you stand and what your rights are.
+At PD Law we offer obligation free initial family law consults for only $175 plus GST so, even if your legal matter goes no further than that first meeting, you can still have the opportunity to speak to our experienced Cannonvale & Bowen family lawyer to know where you stand and what your rights are.